Sajad Haider: War of 1965

-The following day, Haider was summoned by his base commander who provided a letter that contained Instruction Orders, directing No. 19 Squadron PAF to conduct a reconnoitre at Avantipura airfield, Strafe any targets, and then go to Srinagar to hit any parked aircraft.
-Flight Commander, "Mo" Akbar, was directed to put three pilots for the mission together.
+The following day, Squadron Leader Haider was summoned by his base commander who provided a letter that contained Instruction Orders, directing No. 19 Sqn to conduct a reconnoitre at Avantipura airfield, Strafe any targets, and then go to Srinagar to hit any parked aircraft.
+Flight Commander "Mo" Akbar, was directed to put three pilots for the mission together.
 The team consisted of Arshad Sami Khan, Rao Akhtar, and Khalid Latif.
 A Hi-Lo-Hi profile was worked out to avoid radar detection by climbing to 20,000 ft near Nanga Parbat.
 As they descended over the Khel village, they entered the Kashmir valley.
-Approaching Srinagar, the target at Avantipura was observed, then they turned towards Srinagar airfield.
+Approaching Srinagar, they observed the target at Avantipura, and then turned towards Srinagar airfield.
 As they approached, Flt.
 Lt.
 Rao Akhtar saw a civilian helicopter that was brightly painted and asked permission from Haider to engage it.
-Haider responded, "No leave it alone, it's a civilian helicopter."
-Afterwards, it was reported that this helicopter was carrying Chief minister of Jammu and Kashmir Ghulam Mohammed Sadiq.
-As Haider pulled up, heavy anti-aircraft fire started and Haider engaged, and conducted a strafing attack.
-Haider destroyed a C-7 Caribou and two C-47 Dakotas.
+He responded, "No leave it alone, it's a civilian helicopter."
+Afterwards, it was reported that this helicopter was carrying Ghulam Mohammed Sadiq, the Chief minister of Jammu and Kashmir.
+As Haider pulled up, heavy anti-aircraft fire started and he engaged by conducting a strafing attack, destroying a C-7 Caribou and two C-47 Dakotas.
 Once the attack was over the formation regrouped and returned to home base.
-During the course of this attack, the Indian Air Force stated that they had shot down two F-86 Sabres and captured Squadron Leader Haider, claims which were proven false.
+During the course of this attack, the Indian Air Force said that they had shot down two F-86 Sabres and captured Squadron Leader Haider, claims which were proven false.